-On December 12, 2006, the Company completed an offering of \$115.0 million aggregate principal amount of 3.75% Senior Convertible Notes due 2013 (the "Notes").
-The Notes are governed by the terms of an indenture dated as of November 1, 2006 and a First Supplemental Indenture, dated as of December 12, 2006.
-The Notes bear interest at the rate of 3.75% per year on the principal amount of the Notes, payable in cash semi-annually in arrears on June 15 and December 15 of each year, beginning June 15, 2007.
-As of both June 30, 2010 and December 31, 2009, the Company had accrued interest of \$0.2 million related to the Notes.
-The Notes are general, unsecured, senior obligations of the Company and effectively rank junior in right of payment to all of the Company's secured debt, to the extent of the value of the assets securing such debt, and to the debt and all other liabilities of the Company's subsidiaries.
-The maturity date of the Notes is December 15, 2013 and payment is due in full on that date for unconverted securities.
-Holders may convert, at any time prior to the close of business on the business day immediately preceding the stated maturity date, any outstanding Notes into shares of the Company's common stock at an initial conversion rate of 44.5002 shares per \$1,000 principal amount of Notes, which is equal to a conversion price of approximately \$22.47 per share, subject to adjustment.
-Except in certain circumstances, if the Company undergoes a fundamental change: (1) the Company will pay a make-whole premium on the Notes converted in connection with a fundamental change by increasing the conversion rate on such Notes, which amount, if any, will be based on the Company's common stock price and the effective date of the fundamental change, and (2) each holder of the Notes will have the option to require the Company to repurchase all or any portion of such holder's Notes at a repurchase price of 100% of the principal amount of the Notes to be repurchased plus accrued and unpaid interest, if any.
-The Company incurred approximately \$3.7 million in issuance costs which are recorded as an offset to the Notes in the accompanying condensed consolidated balance sheets.
-These costs are being amortized to interest expense using the effective interest method over the term of the Notes.
+On December 12, 2006, the Company completed a registered offering of \$115.0 million aggregate principal amount of 3.75% Senior Convertible Notes due 2013.
+The Notes due 2013 are governed by the terms of an indenture dated as of November 1, 2006 and a First Supplemental Indenture, dated as of December 12, 2006.
+The Notes due 2013 bear interest at the rate of 3.75% per year on the principal amount, payable in cash semi-annually in arrears on June 15 and December 15 of each year, beginning June 15, 2007.
+As of September 30, 2010 and December 31, 2009, the Company had accrued interest of \$1.5 million and \$0.2 million, respectively, related to the Notes due 2013.
+The Notes due 2013 are general, unsecured, senior obligations of the Company and effectively rank junior in right of payment to all of the Company's secured debt, to the extent of the value of the assets securing such debt, and to the debt and all other liabilities of the Company's subsidiaries.
+The maturity date of the Notes due 2013 is December 15, 2013 and payment is due in full on that date for unconverted securities.
+Holders of the Notes due 2013 may convert, at any time prior to the close of business on the business day immediately preceding the stated maturity date, any outstanding principal into shares of the Company's common stock at an initial conversion rate of 44.5002 shares per \$1,000 principal amount, which is equal to a conversion price of approximately \$22.47 per share, subject to adjustment.
+Except in certain circumstances, if the Company undergoes a fundamental change: (1) the Company will pay a make-whole premium on the Notes due 2013 converted in connection with a fundamental change by increasing the conversion rate on such Notes, which amount, if any, will be based on the Company's common stock price and the effective date of the fundamental change, and (2) each holder of Notes due 2013 will have the option to require the Company to repurchase all or any portion of such holder's Notes at a repurchase price of 100% of the principal amount of the Notes to be repurchased plus accrued and unpaid interest, if any.
+The Company incurred approximately \$3.7 million in issuance costs which are recorded as an offset to the Notes due 2013 in the accompanying condensed consolidated balance sheets.
+These costs are being amortized to interest expense using the effective interest method over the term of the Notes due 2013.

-Amortization of debt issuance expense in connection with the Notes during the three and six months ended June 30, 2010 and 2009 was as follows (in thousands):
+Amortization of debt issuance expense in connection with the Notes offerings during the three and nine months ended September 30, 2010 and 2009 was as follows (in thousands):

-Three months ended Six months ended
+Three mor nths ended Nine mon ths ended

-Jun e 30, Jı ıne 30,
+Septem ıber 30, Septem ber 30,

-2 010 2 009 2010 2009
+2010 2009 2010 2009

-Amortization expense \$ 133 \$ 127 \$ 265 \$ 253
+Amortization expense \$ 207 \$ 129 \$ 472 \$ 382